Lawrence, Kansas: Media

 One of the first businesses established in Lawrence was a newspaper, the Herald of Freedom, which began in October 1854 and ceased publication in 1859.
 In August 1885, the Lawrence Daily Journal began and the Lawrence Daily World began in June 1895.
 These papers would merge in 1911 to become the Lawrence Journal-World although the masthead lists the founding as 1858, probably in reference to the Herald of Freedom.
-Other newspapers include The University Daily Kansan, a student newspaper from the University of Kansas, The Open Kansan, an independent student newspaper from the University of Kansas, The Lawrence Times, an online newspaper founded by former Lawrence Journal World employees, and Change of Heart, a street newspaper sold by homeless vendors.
+Other newspapers include The University Daily Kansan, a student newspaper from the University of Kansas, The Lawrence Times, an online newspaper founded by former Lawrence Journal-World employees, and Change of Heart, a street newspaper sold by homeless vendors.

 Radio stations in Lawrence include KLWN an AM station that began in 1951.
 FM stations are KU's student station, KJHK, KANU, a NPR member station, K241AR, a Christian station that broadcasts Air 1, KCIU-LP, a religious station and KKSW, formerly KLZR, a Top 40 station.
 KMXN, a country station, also broadcasts from Lawrence but is licensed to Osage City.
 Listeners can also receive stations from Kansas City and Topeka.

 Lawrence is in the Kansas City television market, but viewers can also receive stations from the Topeka market as well.
 Television stations licensed and/or broadcasting from Lawrence are KUJH-LP, a KU student station, and KMCI which broadcasts from Kansas City, Missouri.

 From 1947 until 1981, Lawrence was the location of the Centron Corporation, one of the major industrial and educational film production companies in the United States at the time.
 The studio was founded by two University of Kansas graduates and employed university students and faculty members as advisers and actors.
 Also, many talented local and area filmmakers were given their first chances to make movies with Centron, and some stayed for decades.
 Others went on to successful careers in Hollywood.
 One of these local residents, Herk Harvey, was employed by Centron as a director for 35 years and in the middle of his tenure there he made a full-length theatrical film, Carnival of Souls, a horror cult film shot mostly in Lawrence and released in 1962.
 The Centron Corporation soundstage and residing building is now called Oldfather Studios and houses the University of Kansas film program.

 Print

-Lawrence is the home of a daily newspaper, the Lawrence Journal-World.
+Lawrence is the home of a daily newspaper, the Lawrence Journal-World, and Kaw Valley Senior Monthly, a monthly publication for senior citizens.
 The student newspaper of the University of Kansas is The University Daily Kansan, which stopped publishing regular print editions in 2020 due to the COVID-19 Pandemic and removed the paper's distribution boxes.